shred/a500-bom/content/index.md

 * **Line Filter**: The Rämixx500 board provides an alternative footprint for a line filter that is still available.
 * **Coin Battery**: Instead of the accumulator, the Rämixx500 provides a holder for a coin battery.
 Instead of R913, a diode must be placed in D913.
 * **MPF102**: Instead of Q321 and Q331 in a TO-92 package, you can use MMBFJ113 in SOT23 package (Q921, Q931).
 Only populate one type, not both!
 * **Power Connector**: The Rämixx500 board also accepts standard round DIN-6 or DIN-8 connectors.
-However this requires a modification to your power supply cable.
+However, this requires a modification to your power supply cable.
 * **Sync Signal Buffer**: If you populate U94 and C94, cut the JP99H and JP99V jumpers and check that they are actually cut.
 * **Floppy Switcher**: Before populating J90, cut the two marked traces and check that they are actually cut.
 * **Kickstart Switcher**: Before populating J91, J92 and J93, cut the marked traces between each of the middle pins and check that they are actually cut.